Jayden0306/legoCH1/README.md

       * shorter backup time.
       * Started writing biased random handler (commented out for now).
   5) We plan to meet again tomorrow at 8:00AM in lab.

+  ## 4/6/17

+  1)We spent time work on the CAD file after his class.
+  2)The lego digital designer software was not working.
+The software UI keep flashing all the time.
+  3)We have to use our own laptop instead of the school computer to work on the CAD file for our robot.

+  ## 4/7/17
+  1) We fixed the implementation of the random walk.
+      *Its randomness will be more depend on the probability/ratio to determine the direction.
+  2)We spend time the work on the extra creadit: use motor feedback to detect obstacle.
+  3)We were looking for the best fit function call to give useful motor feedback, then we can use the feedback detect obstacle
+  4)The first approach was trying to use the motor encoder function.
+It didn't work because the function only return the total degree from the start program til end.
+  5)The second approach was using the motor rpm function.
+We were expect this function will be able to detect obstacle.
+It didn't.
+The robot's left and right wheel rpm is keep switching all the time.
+Also, the rpm of both motor gets higher and lowers depending on the friction of the ground.
+We have not figure out the correct threshhold for the rpm.